 A Company Constitution is a legal document that governs a company’s structure and operations in Singapore.
 It outlines the relationships between the company, its members, directors, and company secretary, ensuring alignment with Singapore’s corporate governance standards.
 The Constitution is part of Singapore’s initiative to remain a top choice for business setup and operations.

+Yes.
 Under Singapore’s Companies Act, companies must comply with specific legal requirements.
 The Act was revised in 2015, and the Accounting and Corporate Regulatory Authority (ACRA) introduced a Model Constitution for companies.
 Since January 3, 2016, it has been mandatory for all newly incorporated companies to have a Constitution.
+This applies to both locals and foreigners registering a business in Singapore.

 For companies established after this date, the Constitution must include the following details: